 Please remember to always have dry hands when working with this product, any moisture can ruin your products.

 For this project, I used my Cricut Explore Air 2 – which I love to pieces!
 I use it just as much as my Maker machine, the Explore Air 2 cuts so many materials flawlessly.
-Anything from vinyl, iron-on, fabric, to things like leather and chipboard.
-It can cut and write 2x faster than the previous Explore machine, and with it’s Bluetooth technology I can cut with my machine anywhere wirelessly as long as I have a power source.
+Anything from vinyl, iron-on, and fabric, to things like leather and chipboard.
+It can cut and write 2x faster than the previous Explore machine, and with its Bluetooth technology I can cut with my machine anywhere wirelessly as long as I have a power source.

 My Explore Air 2 cuts the new Cricut Infusible Ink beautifully, which is what I used for these coasters.
 If you haven’t used or heard about the new Cricut Infusible Ink let me tell you all about it!
 The technology of it is really cool.
 Basically, the transfer sheets are dull and boring…once you remove them from the packaging you might think something is wrong.
-Trust me, once you apply the proper heat using an EasyPress 2 magic happens and the ink transfers from the sheet to your material surface.
+Trust me, once you apply the proper heat using an EasyPress 2 magic happens, and the ink transfers from the sheet to your material surface.
 For example, if you’re applying it to a shirt the ink will embed into the fibers of the shirt.
 Which means it will last as long as the shirt does.
-When it comes to coasters you’d swear they are store-bought, they look professionally printed with the infusible ink.
+When it comes to coasters you’d swear they are store-bought, they look professionally printed with infusible ink.
 In fact, the first set of coasters I made and showed my hubby he thought I was lying to him and swore I’d bought them and was trying to trick him.
 He just kept examing them trying to figure it out.

 Time to make our coasters!